Composite monitor: Inputs

-Early innovations of this technology
+Early innovations

 Originally, these monitors were used for commercial studios.
 Composite video first saw home use for dubbing tapes on VCRs.
 Early computers, both commercial and amateur, mostly used teleprinters for output; simple home models might simply display an array of lights to be interpreted as binary information.
 Later the concept of the TV Typewriter was born, effectively the video monitor used for digital information; this was implemented as dedicated monitors and as interfaces to the television receivers present in many homes.
 Many computers incorporated a display.
-From the late 1970s stand-alone composite monitors came into use, including by the Apple II, VIC 20, Commodore 64, Atari 8-bit family, IBM PC with CGA card, some computers compatible with it, Hewlett-Packard 200 series, and other home and business computers of the 1980s.
+From the late 1970s stand-alone composite monitors came into use, including by the Apple II, VIC-20, Commodore 64, Atari 8-bit computers, IBM PC with CGA card, some IBM PC compatibles, Hewlett-Packard 200 series, and other home and business computers of the 1980s.
 These computers had composite video outputs, and sometimes composite monitors bundled with the systems.
 Some computer companies separately sold their own composite monitors for use with their computers.